ckopec-dev/Stem-Cheatsheets/Accounting.md

 ## Income and expenses

 - Income: all monies received by the business in any given period of time (sales of goods, services, interest, etc.) Should always deposits.
-- Expenses: all monies paid out by the business (by check, cash, etc.) Four main categories but some items cover multiple:
+- Expenses: all monies paid out by the business (by check, cash, etc.) Four main categories but some items cover multiple.
   - Cost of goods sold (inventory)
   - Variable (selling) expenses (e.g. marketing costs, r&d)
   - Fixed administrative (office overhead of accounting, legal, utilities, etc.)
   - Other (interest income, etc.)
+- Expense types:
+  - Deductible: deductible entirely in the year in which they are incurred
+    - Need to be itemized and receipts kept.
+    - E.g. office supplies, postage
+  - Depreciable: deducted over a fixed number of years
+    - Property not be resold that has an expected life of more than a year.
+    - E.g. buildings, machinery, equipment